Blog /

 Managing test cases properly helps deliver quality software, and Jira helps organise and track your QA tests.
 To get the most out of it and to strengthen your overall software quality assurance process, you'll need to follow a few proven practices that keep everything on track.

-In this section, we’ll guide you through some of the best practices for managing your test cases in Jira.
+In this section, we’ll guide you through some of the best practices so you can follow these test case best practices to ensure your test cases are both comprehensive and effective.

 Best Practices for Using Jira Test Case Management Tools